Code-Institute-Submissions/Culture-Webstore/testing.md

 ## Code Validation
 All html pages were checked using [W3C Markup Validation](https://validator.w3.org/) and passed with no errors.

-The CSS file was checked using [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) and passed with no errors.
+The CSS file was checked using [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) and passed with one error (Parse Error).
+When corrected, the animation fails to work.
+I have decded to leave this intact as this is a known error in the w3 CSS validator.
+[Parse Errors with calc values](https://stackoverflow.com/questions/18035088/parse-errors-when-using-calc-with-rem-and-px)

 All JavaScript files were checked using [JS Hint](https://jshint.com/) No errors were reported.